By Kent E. St. John

 I have read many times about places in Quebec that remind the writer of traveling through France.
 I have just returned from an area that stands on its own; its uniqueness defies simple comparisons.

 The Charlevoix Region’s position embraces the mountains that run directly to the shores of the St. Lawrence.
 On any given day you can climb through wilderness only to end the day catching sight of a pod of Beluga whales passing by.

 If it is history that draws you to visit a place, French explorers such as Cartier and Champlain have provided plenty.

-President William Howard Taft wrote that, “staying at his house in Charlevoix was like drinking champagne without the morning headache.”
-At stately historical resorts like the Manor Richelieu you can slumber under a hallowed roof.
+President William Howard Taft wrote that “staying at his house in Charlevoix was like drinking champagne without a morning headache.”
+At stately historical resorts like the Manor Richelieu, you can slumber under a hallowed roof.

 Conveniently, in anticipation of the word of its splendors getting out, routes have been laid out for following such pursuits as food, nature, history and even snapping photos.
 All are easily done and can be combined to suit your desires.

 Pull Over and Fill Up